ppetr/home-automation-CAN/README.md

 ([KiCAD](https://en.wikipedia.org/wiki/KiCad)) and software to control individual modules.

+At the moment subdirectories contain work in progress, untested, and not suitable for any use whatsoever.

 ## Design goals:

 * Local with respect to network changes.
 That is, changing one part of the